MRLs, human health, and food safety: MRLs outside of Canada

 International trade and imports

-To facilitate trade, Canadian MRLs are aligned to the extent possible with the Codex Alimentarius and US tolerances.
+To facilitate trade, Canadian MRLs are aligned as much as possible with the Codex Alimentarius and US tolerances.
 This helps Canada to import and export food products.

 Canada cannot grow food all year round in all parts of the country.
-This means Canada must import some foods to maintain reliable access to affordable and a variety of nutritious food.
-Before food is imported, it must comply with the same Health Canada requirements for protection of human health as the food grown in Canada.
+This means Canada must import some foods to maintain reliable access to a variety of nutritious and affordable food.

 The food we import can come from countries that have different: